rshivdasani18/hello_world/README.md

 What did one cannibal say to the other while they were eating a clown?
 "Does this taste funny to you?"

+Hi my name is revant :) I just want to say hello to everyone